Update Your Skills or Learn New Ones

-- acquire a comprehensive understanding of federal tax law and hone your ability to analyze tax statutes and regulations
+- hone your ability to analyze tax statutes and regulations

 - sharpen your research and writing skills

-- learn from full-time School of Law faculty, prominent practitioners in the Baltimore-Washington area, Internal Revenue Service officials and U.S. Tax Court judges
+- learn from law faculty, prominent practitioners, Internal Revenue Service officials and U.S. Tax Court judges

 Since 1987, hundreds of professionals have benefited from the advanced tax training provided by the graduate program, the only one of its kind in Maryland.